Tempur Sealy to buy Mattress Firm in $4 billion deal

 WASHINGTON (AP) — Bedding provider Tempur Sealy has agreed to acquire Mattress Firm in a cash-and stock-transaction valued at about $4 billion, the companies said Tuesday.

-Mattress Firm, currently part-owned by Steinhoff International Holdings NV, operates more than 2,300 brick-and-mortar retail locations and an e-commerce platfom.
+Mattress Firm operates more than 2,300 brick-and-mortar retail locations and an e-commerce platfom.
 After the Tempur Sealy acquistion is complete, the two companies will have a total of some 3,000 retail stores, 30 e-commerce platforms, 71 manufacturing facilities and four research and development facilities worldwide.

 “This combination will accelerate our growth trajectory and enhance operating cash flow,” Tempur Sealy Chairman and CEO Scott Thompson said in a statement.
 “Mattress Firm has been a valued retail partner for more than 35 years, and we look forward to welcoming their talented workforce of more than 8,100 employees to the Tempur Sealy family.”